USTA Southern Regulations (Rules & Regs)

 i.
 USTA Southern will conduct the Southern Senior Cup Championship Tournament annually.
 This tournament will provide competition on a team basis between State Associations within the Section.
 Each state will be invited to enter one team that will consist of members in odd-year age groups from 35 thorough an age level to be determined by the USTA Southern Senior Cup Subcommittee.

 ii.
 The Southern Senior Cup Championships will be conducted during the first weekend in June at a location to be determined by the USTA Southern Senior Cup Subcommittee.
-The host site must be approved by the USTA Southern Executive Committee.
+The host site must be approved by the USTA Southern Board of Directors.

 i.
 Format of play for the competition will consist of two (2) singles and one (1) doubles match in both Men’s and Women’s play for each age group.
 Play will be organized as deemed appropriate by the Senior Cup Subcommittee.